 Storage systems functioning as servers shall implement the TLS protocol; however, its use by clients is optional.
 TLS version 1.2 (specified in IETF RFC 5246) shall be implemented, and TLS version 1.3 should be implemented.
-Servers shall not support SSL (i.e., versions 1.0, 2.0, and 3.0), TLS 1.0, or TLS 1.1.
+Servers shall not support SSL (i.e., versions 1.0, 2.0, and 3.0) or TLS protocol versions prior to 1.2.